• Skip to main content

 We ate buns with peanut butter spread for every church meal.
 And then we topped it with bologna and cheese slices or cheese spread.

 I was always happy when there was cheese spread because I happened to love the combination of Amish peanut butter and Amish cheese spread piled on top of a bun.
-It is So Yummy!
+And then we finished the meal with a slice of Apple Schnitz pie.
+Oh my, such a Yummy meal! 🙂

 What is Cup Cheese?